Antisgoat/mybodyscan/README.md

 4. Deploy `public/.well-known/apple-developer-domain-association.txt` so Apple verifies the custom domains.
 5. Flip `APPLE_OAUTH_ENABLED=true` in `.env.local` (and hosting config) only after Firebase confirms the provider is fully configured—the button stays hidden otherwise.

+## Demo mode

+The `/demo` route signs in anonymously after App Check is initialized, retries the token once if needed, and then launches the read-only experience.
+Writes that would normally hit Firestore/functions are gated behind `isDemoUser` so the hosted demo stays safe—expect seeded data only, with offline fallbacks if Firebase rejects the anonymous sign-in.

+## Sign-in troubleshooting

+- Visit `/__debug` (development) or append `?debug=1` while signed in as the developer to surface the diagnostics overlay.
+It shows App Check status, provider enablement, allow-listed hosts, and the active user/claims.
+- **Host not allow-listed:** Confirm the current hostname appears in `VITE_AUTH_ALLOWED_HOSTS` **and** Firebase Auth → Settings → Authorized domains.
+The overlay highlights the allow-list status, and email toasts log the current host when failures occur.
+- **App Check not ready:** Ensure reCAPTCHA keys are configured or use the debug provider in development.
+The overlay and email diagnostics show whether an App Check token was present when the error happened.
+- **Popup blocked:** Google sign-in surfaces “Allow popups for this site to complete Google sign-in.”
+Enable popups or rely on the redirect fallback to continue.

 ## Developer tooling & scripts

 | Script | Description |